Blog

 Carpet tiles use various pile yarns in their makeup and there are a range of materials used, each with their own benefit.
 The most popular is nylon, which has excellent wear performance and is recyclable.
 You will also find carpet tiles made from materials such as wool, polypropylene and recycled polyester (PET.)

-Arguably one of the most attractive benefits of the carpet tile is simply how convenient they are.
-As they are modular and able to purchase in small units, they are easy to store, transport and handle.
+Arguably one of the most attractive benefits of carpet tiles is simply how convenient they are.
+As they are modular and able to be purchased in small units, they are easy to store, transport and handle.

 When it comes to fitting, a professional installer will have no issues with carpet tiles as they are so simple to put together.
-Installation can go ahead with minimal disruption to the work or living space, and in a relatively short time frame.
+Carpet installation can go ahead with minimal disruption to the work or living space, and in a relatively short time frame.

 Versatility